Parents shouldn’t dilute formula amid shortage, pediatrician says - NewsBreak

 One thing she doesn’t recommend is trying the do-it-yourself approach.

 “That is a no-no. Formula is very specifically made and there is an art and a science to it.
 It has almost 30 different vitamins and minerals.
 It has a certain mix of proteins.
-Never would it be okay to mix your own formula,” Darnell explained.Parents struggle with nationwide baby formula shortage
+Never would it be okay to mix your own formula,” Darnell explained.Interfaith group asks Starbucks to drop vegan milk surcharge

 She said parents who are feeling desperate may also be tempted to dilute formula.
 But for their baby’s safety, she says, it is important to follow the exact instructions.